snowtigersoft/awesome-darkforest/README.md

 ### Contract players

-* [Astral Colossus](https://astralcolossus.xyz/) The Astral Colossus is a smart contract that is whitelisted and initialized in Dark Forest as a player.
+* [Astral Colossus](https://astralcolossus.xyz/) The Astral Colossus from [dfdao](https://twitter.com/d_fdao) is a smart contract that is whitelisted and initialized in Dark Forest as a player.
 It enables players to gift planets and artifacts to the smart contract to contribute to the Astral Colossus's score on the DF leaderboard.

 ### Developers